AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/c-installation/t-installing-on-windows/t-verify-win.md

 ---
 description: After you install Dynamic Media Image Serving, you should verify the installation.
-seo-description: After you install Dynamic Media Image Serving, you should verify the installation.
-seo-title: Verifying the installation

 solution: Experience Manager
 title: Verifying the installation
-uuid: ccc7688d-3d7f-4066-a19e-8a36ca56d711

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---